valeriabenetti/sso_provider/README.md

 3. Enhance the Proof of Concept application (sso_consumer) to demonstrate various scenarios.

 4. Refactor code for better readability and maintainability.

+#### Notes
+This is my first time using OAuth, I am not 100% certain I am going in the the right path or if I should scrap and restart.